I require support with:

-- Select the eTG app and swipe up to close the app.
+- Select the Therapeutic Guidelines app and swipe up to close the app.

-- Log into your account through the black ‘Log in’ box in the top right-hand corner of the home page of the TGL website or eTG complete.
+- Log into your account through the black ‘Log in’ box in the top right-hand corner of the home page on tg.org.au or Therapeutic Guidelines.

 - Select your account name from the ‘My account’ drop-down list (click on the black box in the top right-hand corner to see the drop-down list).